-Basil Considine is a founding member and the current Artistic Director of the Reduced Spice Opera Company.
-A composer-playwright, conductor and musicologist, he is active in Boston’s musical and theatrical scenes and teaches at Boston University.
+Basil Considine is a composer-playwright, conductor and musicologist.
+He is active in Boston’s musical and theatrical scenes and teaches at Boston University.

 A native of the Boston area, Basil became a resident of Minnesota’s Twin Cities in 2013 and has been too frozen to escape since.
 His work for the stage and church takes him across the United States, and musicological pursuits regularly see him straddling both sides of the Atlantic Ocean.
 He has conducted ethnographic field research on music in Hawaii and Mauritius, and lived in Mauritius from 2011-2012 to conduct ethnographic research for his doctoral dissertation, Priests, Pirates, Opera Singers, and Slaves: Séga and European Art Music in Mauritius, the Little Paris of the Indian Ocean.
 Basil has been the Artistic Director of The Really Spicy Opera Company (formerly The Reduced Spice Opera Company of Brookline) since 2006.
 He is also the resident Classical Music and Drama Critic at the Twin Cities Daily Planet.